 The bottom line

 cPanel is a robust hosting control panel.
-It has way too many features to cover in a single post – read more about GoDaddy’s cPanel Hosting options.
+It has way too many features to cover in a single post – you can watch more on cPanel on their official YouTube channel or the cPanel docs.

 cPanel and WordPress go together like salt and pepper — use them separately or together, and either way your experience will improve.